CalvinC-arch/Team-60-Project-5/README.md

 Account Class:
 The account class has two purposes; to allow the creation and modification of account objects, and to run the GUI related to the account object.
 There are two constructors, one to...
+Test Cases for non GUI methods in Account may be found in the class AccountTestCases.

 EnterInfoGUI Class: